 When you've lived in Montreal all your life, you kind of take for granted how romantic this city is.
-Sometimes it takes a chat with one of my American or European colleagues to jostle me into remembering that Montreal has a lot going for it in spite of sociopolitical economic indicators suggesting otherwise.
+Sometimes it takes a chat with American or European colleagues to remember that Montreal has a lot going for it in the love department.

-So what is this activity?
-It's a forest trek atop Mount Royal on snow shoes that starts after the sun goes down and involves a guide who shares insight on mountain fauna and flora while throwing in historical anecdotes about Montreal as the snowshoe trek progresses, leading a small group through the woods with either hot cocoa, or in the case of Valentine's Day editions treks, mulled wine this Friday, February 10, and Saturday, February 11, 2017.
+A forest trek atop Mount Royal on snow shoes that starts after the sun goes down, this particular V-Day activity is led by a guide who shares insight on mountain fauna and flora while throwing in historical anecdotes about Montreal as the snowshoe trek progresses, leading a small group through the woods with either hot cocoa, or in the case of Valentine's Day edition treks, mulled wine.
 Mount Royal forest trek info here.

 Does the prospect of exploring an urban mountain daunt?
-I'm telling you.
-It's an amazing experience.
-But... fine.
 Here's a different Montreal winter activity for your consideration.
 Ice skating at Parc La Fontaine.
 If you've never skated before, there's no time like the present to strap on a pair of rented skates and learn.
 Parc La Fontaine ice skating info here.

 See Also: Montreal's Top 15 Museums

-Treat your Valentine to the grand tour -and don't forget to check out the Fine Arts Museum's most romantic room and the museum's special sensorial event on February 10- before heading to the evening's pièce de résistance.
+Treat your lover to the grand tour -and don't forget to check out the Fine Arts Museum's most romantic room- before heading to the evening's pièce de résistance.

-Considering you're in the thick of downtown Montreal's Golden Mile, I can think of at least two ridiculously romantic restaurants but a short walkway, both French fine dining establishments prized for their consistency, be it in the kitchen or in terms of service.
+Considering you're in the thick of downtown Montreal's Golden Mile, you're also but a short walkway, both French fine dining establishments prized for their consistency, be it in the kitchen or in terms of service.

 Okay.
 This V-day idea is so simple and so straightforward, you'll probably wonder why you didn't think of it first.

 A night of jazz.
 It's smooth, it's sultry and it sets the mood.
-More info on Montreal's best jazz clubs.Continue to 5 of 12 below.
+More info on Montreal's best jazz clubs here.Continue to 8 of 13 below.

 You've done the flowers.
 You've downed the chocolates.
-Now you want to do something sexy, something titillating and stimulating with your valentine.
+Now you want to do something sexy.

-A little smut and a lot of kink is the way of Cirque de Boudoir, a Montreal events team known for their risqué BDSM-friendly bashes.
-For Valentine's Day, Cirque always proposes something risqué.
-Admission ranges from $30 to $50 plus taxes and/or service charge.
-VIP tables for 2 or 4 range from $250 to $400.
-Buy tickets.Continue to 6 of 12 below.
+A little smut and a lot of kink is the way of Cirque de Boudoir, a Montreal events team known for their risqué BDSM-friendly bashes like New Year's Eve's Carnavalesque.
+For Valentine's Day, Cirque always proposes something naughty.
+Admission generally ranges from $30 to $50 plus taxes and/or service charge.
+VIP tables for 2 or 4 usually range from $250 to $400.
+Buy tickets.Continue to 9 of 13 below.

 The Late-Night Tête-à-Tête